 The following brief description of NDPERS is provided for general information purposes only.
-Participants should refer to NDCC Chapter 54-52 for more complete information.
+Participants should refer to NDCC Chapter 54 - 52 for more complete information.

 NDPERS is a cost-sharing multiple-employer defined benefit pension plan that covers substantially all employees of the State of North Dakota, its agencies and various participating political subdivisions.
 NDPERS provides for pension, death and disability benefits.
-The cost to administer the NDPERS plan is financed by investment income and contributions.
+The cost to administer the NDPERS plan is financed through the contributions and investment earnings of the plan.

-Responsibility for administration of the NDPERS benefits program is assigned to a Board comprised of nine members.
+Responsibility for administration of the NDPERS defined benefit program is assigned to a Board comprised of nine members.
 The Board consists of a Chairman, who is appointed by the Governor; one member appointed by the Attorney General; one member appointed by the State Health Officer; three members elected by active membership of the NDPERS system; one member elected by the retired public employees; and two members of the legislative assembly appointed by the chairman of the legislative management.